Snowmass 2021 whitepaper: Proton structure at the precision frontier: Experiments

-The gluon PDF is poorly known today, but is of crucial importance for precision Higgs, electroweak and top-quark physics at the (HL-)LHC~\cite{Dainese:2019rgk}, while large $x$ is important for new physics searches.
-The LHeC constrains the gluon to percent accuracy for all $x$-values probed, by using a variety of measurements, primarily from scaling violations ($\partial F_2/\partial\log Q^2$) as well as the longitudinal structure function $F_L$.
-The measurement of jet cross sections in the Breit frame provides a further constraint on the gluon since jets are predominantly initiated in the boson-gluon fusion channel. \\
+The gluon PDF is insufficiently known today, while it is of crucial importance for precision Higgs, electroweak and top-quark physics at the (HL-)LHC~\cite{Dainese:2019rgk}.
+The large-$x$ gluon may be important for new physics searches.
+The LHeC will constrain the gluon to percent accuracy for all $x$ values probed, by using a variety of measurements, primarily from scaling violations ($\partial F_2/\partial\log Q^2$) as well as the longitudinal structure function $F_L$.
+The measurement of jet cross sections in the Breit frame provides a further constraint on the gluon, since jets are predominantly initiated in the boson-gluon fusion channel.

 The size of the strange quark PDF is a long-standing puzzle.
 Measurements ranging from fixed-target to collider experiments have not resolved this important question, and the $x$ dependence of $xs(x,Q^2)$ is rather unknown, and it may differ from that of $x\bar{d}$ or $x(\bar{u}+\bar{d})$.
 A direct measurement of $xs(x,Q^2)$ and the resolution of the complete light-quark struture of the proton over a wide $x$ range is a fundamental goal of the LHeC.
-To cite one example, the precise extraction of the strange PDF can be performed directly using the charm production process in CC DIS ($Ws\to c$)~\cite{xFitterDevelopersTeam:2019ygc}. \\
+To cite one example, the precise extraction of the strange PDF can be performed directly using the charm production process in CC DIS ($Ws\to c$)~\cite{xFitterDevelopersTeam:2019ygc}.